MaxRobinson/MaxRobinson.github.io/content/authors/max/_index.md

 - Visitors
 ---

-A self described AI enthusist with a software engineering mindset
+A self described AI enthusiast with a software engineering mindset.